 Unfortunately, I didn’t have as much time to explore Condesa as one full day was taken up by my trip to Teotihuacan, but the neighborhood had a lot going on in terms of places to drink and dine!
 I did find the streets a bit more confusing – they were not on a grid as they seemed to be in other neighborhoods, but I was still able to find my way to Maque bakery and back after dark!

-I really enjoyed getting the feel for these two neighborhoods and will consider this approach again for other city vacations.
+I really enjoyed getting a feel for these two Mexico City neighborhoods and will consider this approach again for other city vacations.
 While Polanco offers a more upscale, sterile environment with the comforts of chain hotels and retail stores, Condesa has more of a “boutique” atmosphere.
 I feel that the Red Tree House is not to be missed on your visit to Mexico City.

 Whenever you go, wherever you stay, I can’t recommend Mexico City enough as a destination for a long weekend.
 I think a 3rd night in Condesa would have been the perfect itinerary for my trip and hope I’ll be back again someday!